TkPegatron/homelab-as-code/kubernetes/apps/rook-ceph/readme.md

 # Rook-Ceph

-At the moment, my cluster lacks the needed compute resources to run a full-featured rook cluster.
+My cluster now has enough resources to run a ceph deployment.

-I am using Longhorn to manage PVs instead.
+I am elated, but unfamiliar.